IKNL/guidelines/readme.md

 * Preferable Algorithm repositories start from the boilerplate (link)[link]

 ## 2. Readme
-* Each project's readme.md should have IKNL's logo.
+* Each project's readme.md should have IKNL's logo (just like in this one).
 This can be done with the line:

 `<img src="https://iknl.nl/images/default-source/images/.png?sfvrsn=3" align="right">`